OGsoundFX/sfx-shop/README.md

 **Stripe** is an awesome payment tool super easy to implement.
 I will describe the different steps here: _Coming Soon_

 **Testing payments**
-Testing stripe locally/in development (assuming you have installed Stripe properly):
+Testing stripe locally/in development (assuming you have installed Stripe properly): <br>
 1/ ngrok
 ```
 gem ‘ngrok’